s-damian/thinkpad-t14-gen-5-amd-linux/ubuntu-24-04/fix-wifi.md

 ## Fixing WiFi issues after sleep

-*There is an issue where after a few suspend/wake cycles the WiFi card starts to slow down*
+*There is an issue where after a few suspend/wake cycles the WiFi card starts to slow down.*

 Create and edit this file: